 Franciscans can now focus on Alta California

 On May 12, 1772, the control of Baja California missions was turned over to the Dominican missionaries.
-In 1773, Fr.
-Francisco Palóu, who had been administering the missions of Baja California on behalf of the Franciscans, left Baja California and traveled to San Diego with five other Franciscan missionaries.
-In August 1773, while Father Serra was still in Mexico, Fr.
-Palóu decided to move Mission San Diego six miles inland to lessen the difficulties the padres were having with the soldiers on Presidio Hill.
-Eventually, Fr.
-Palóu reached Carmel Mission and rejoined his old friend and mentor Fr.
-Serra.
+In 1773, Father Francisco Palóu, who had been administering the missions of Baja California on behalf of the Franciscans, left Baja California and traveled to San Diego with five other Franciscan missionaries.
+In August 1773, while Father Serra was still in Mexico, Father Palóu decided to move Mission San Diego six miles inland to lessen the difficulties the Padres were having with the soldiers on Presidio Hill.
+Eventually, Father Palóu reached Carmel Mission and in 1774 rejoined his old friend and mentor Father Serra.
 More hardships would follow but the Spanish settlement of California had by now been secured.